jdcrecur/swagger-chunk/README.md

 swagger-chunk -i src/index.yml -M
 ```

-!!
-Warning:
-If you have not used this feature before, run this on a new hit head so if it all goes tits up you can always revert the changes.
+> Warning: If you have not used this feature before, run this on a new hit head so if it all goes tits up you can always revert the changes.

-TODO: Add indentation and path ignore
+> This feature strips 'src/paths/ from the file path for the operation id, change this as required with the -s flag'

-## Overriding the base host
+### Overriding the base host
 Swagger 2 only offers the option to insert a single host, unlike OpenApi3.
 To bypass the restriction you can override the host using swagger-chunk by passing in the -h flag.
 This will replace the host found in the swagger source with that passed.

-## Clean up leaf values
+### Clean up leaf values
 On occasion you may find yourself importing yaml from a 3rd party converter which can sometimes result in trialing commas.
 You can automatically strip these from the final output by passing the `-c` flag for `--clean_leaf`

-## Use programmatically
+### Use programmatically
 Command line use is essentially an abstraction to the actual SwaggerChunk class, all the parameters available for cli are available via methods.

 You have the option to import the es6 class or the es5 commonJS module.

 For an example use of the pragmatical use, please view the [example](https://github.com/jdcrecur/swagger-chunk/tree/master/example) `package.json` file.

-## Future thoughts
+### Future thoughts
 - Cleaner error output for badly formed yml.